osoco/osoco-site/site/content/thoughts/notes-about-a-next-software-world.md

 Thanks to [Meg Edwards](https://twitter.com/Miss_MME23) for her thorough proofreading of this post.
 Also to [Javier Luque](https://twitter.com/javierluque), [José San Leandro](https://twitter.com/JoseSanLeandro), [Geli Crick](https://twitter.com/g_crick), [Sergio Álvarez](https://twitter.com/codecoolture), [Milton López](https://twitter.com/miltonlopez_), [Tudor Gîrba](https://twitter.com/girba), [Shalabh Chaturvedi](https://twitter.com/chatur_shalabh), [Marcel Weiher](https://twitter.com/mpweiher) and [Joël Franusic](https://twitter.com/mpweiher) for their corrections and feedback on the draft.

-[^1]: Benjamin Lee Whorf and Edward Sapir advanced a theory claiming that the structure of a language affects its speakers' cognition, and thus people's perceptions are relative to their spoken language.

-    Currently, the Whorf-Sapir hypothesis is not fully accepted because most linguists and cognitive scientists believe that the hypothesis is flawed by overstatement and that the theory reflects some basic errors in the understanding of the Hopi language.
-However, most linguists hold that language influences certain kinds of cognitive processes in non-trivial ways.
+[^1]: Several researchers have published evidence on software project failure.
+For instance, the [CHAOS report (1994)](https://www.standishgroup.com/sample_research_files/chaos_report_1994.pdf) by Standish Group indicated a high cancellation rate for software projects (31.1%), i.e. projects that were cancelled before they ever got completed.

+    A number of researchers have questioned this report, however the published evidence still estimate around 20% rate only on software project cancellation.

+    If we consider overall failures (cancelled projects plus delivered projects with unsuccessful performance), the most up-to-date numbers indicate that 26% to 34% of IT projects fail (from [A Replicated Survey of IT Software Project Failures](https://www.computer.org/csdl/magazine/so/2008/05/mso2008050084/13rRUygT7qI) by Khaled El Mam and A. Günes Koru).

 [^2]: Even the programming languages that came closest to embodying the behavioral object principles, like Smalltalk, don't fits perfectly with the canonical object mindset by Alan Kay.

     According to Kay, [object-oriented programming means only messaging, local retention and protection and hiding of state-process, and extreme late-binding](http://userpage.fu-berlin.de/~ram/pub/pub_jf47ht81Ht/doc_kay_oop_en).
 In Smalltalk, classes and objects are central, however the message passing is not a first-class citizen.
 Perhaps [Erlang might be much closer to the Kay's original definition](https://www.quora.com/What-does-Alan-Kay-think-about-Joe-Armstrong-claiming-that-Erlang-might-be-the-only-object-oriented-language-and-also-his-thesis-supervisor-s-claim-that-Erlang-is-extremely-object-oriented).

+[^3]: Benjamin Lee Whorf and Edward Sapir advanced a theory claiming that the structure of a language affects its speakers' cognition, and thus people's perceptions are relative to their spoken language.

+    Currently, the Whorf-Sapir hypothesis is not fully accepted because most linguists and cognitive scientists believe that the hypothesis is flawed by overstatement and that the theory reflects some basic errors in the understanding of the Hopi language.
+However, most linguists hold that language influences certain kinds of cognitive processes in non-trivial ways.

 ### References

 - [The Death of Object-Oriented Programming](https://www.youtube.com/watch?v=ifW0qEJ7OTM).
 Oscar Nierstrasz.
 Software Composition Group, University of Bern, Switzerland.